-Once we left the vertigo-inducing Mystery Shack, we were almost to the very top of the town, so we decided to explore that part before heading back down.
-Calico is built at the base of a mountain, so the entire town is built at an upwards slope.
-You don’t necessarily have to go all the way up to enjoy what the town has to offer, but the Mystery Shack, school house, look-out point, a few shops, and Old Miner’s Cafe are all located up there.
+Since Calico is built at the base of a mountain, the entire town is built at an upwards slope.
+You don’t necessarily have to go all the way up to enjoy what the town has to offer, but the Mystery Shack, schoolhouse, look-out point, a few shops, and Old Miner’s Cafe are all located at the top.
 The trail to the look-out point starts out as easy stone steps but halfway through, the steps disappear and you find yourself suddenly doing some off-road walking.
-It’s not a very long distance to the top at that point, but if you’re clumsy or have trouble walking over uneven, rocky terrain, be advised.
+It’s not a very long distance to the lookout point from that point, but it can be difficult to traverse if you have mobility issues.

-Once you reach the look-out point, you can see for miles, as well as see the entire town spread out before you.
-Up there is where I was able to locate Maggie Mine and the train station, two places we wanted to visit.
-When you’re up there, it’s very easy to place yourself back in the late 1800’s- early 1900’s, and imagine what it looked like back then.
-It was crazy to think that all those decades ago, nothing but this town existed for miles, as if it was just plopped in the middle of the desert.
-It really makes you reflect on just how difficult life must have been for the people living there back then.
+At the look-out point, you can see out for miles, plus see the entire town spread out before you below.
+I was able to locate Maggie Mine and the train station from there, two places we wanted to visit.
+Once up there, it was easy to place yourself back in the 1880s and picture what life might have been like then.
+The climb is definitely worth it.

-Next we ventured off to the schoolhouse, which sits by itself, almost hidden from view and could easily be missed if one isn’t aware that it’s there.
-It’s at the very top, behind Old Miner’s Cafe, and you can only spot it if you are standing at the top since the cafe obstructs any view of it.
-Unfortunately, the doors are locked and you can only view the inside from looking through the glass window on the door.
-Also unfortunately, the schoolhouse is one of the replicas, built in the early 1950’s.
-However, it is a good educational tool to teach people what single-room schoolhouses were like.
-One cool fact – the very last school teacher to teach at this school is buried in the Calico cemetery (a place we sadly missed because it’s off to the side and easily forgotten).
+There is also the schoolhouse, which sits off by itself, almost hidden from view behind Old Miner’s Cafe, it could easily be accidentally missed.
+It’s one of the most northern buildings and sort of sits off to the side by itself.
+Unfortunately, the doors are locked, so you can only view the inside from looking through the glass window on the door.
+Sadly, the schoolhouse is one of the replicas that was built in the early 1950’s.
+Nonetheless, it’s still a good educational tool to show what single-room schoolhouses were like.
+Interesting fact – the very last school teacher to teach at this school is actually buried in the Calico cemetery.

-The path the train takes you is interesting, and certainly worth doing at least once, but it was A LOT shorter than I expected it to be.
-For some inexplicable reason, I expected it to go under or through a part of the mountain, and that’s just not the case (maybe because I thought it would take us through a mine, I don’t know).
-It’s a quick, maybe 10-minute ride just outside the edge of town, and an automated voice plays overhead telling the passengers information about the town and the mines.
-The conductor will stop briefly from time to time to point towards whatever the automated voice is talking about, but that’s about it.
-It’s a nice little way to learn some quick history about the town and about the mining that once took place there.
+Another fun thing to do is the Calico Odessa Railroad.
+There’s only one, single train engine with 3 carts behind it, and the path the train takes you is interesting.
+It’s worth it, but was a lot shorter than I was expecting.
+It’s a quick, 10-minute ride just outside the edge of town, with an automated voice playing overhead telling passengers information about the town and the mines.
+The conductor will stop briefly from time to time to point towards what the automated voice is talking about.
+It’s a nice way to learn some quick history about the town and was take a sitting break.

-Maggie Mine is located literally right next to the train station, and is like a 15-second walk.
-It costs the same as the Mystery Shack ($3 per adult), and I reckon that it’s well worth the price.
-It’s the smallest and most well-preserved mine at Calico, which is why it’s the only mine open to visitors on a daily basis (there is a second mine visitors can tour, but it’s by reservation only.
-More information on that at the end).
-It’s extremely easy to walk through, because the inside is now all paved and I could easily push my daughter’s large stroller with zero difficulty.
-There are lights installed, so you are not walking in complete darkness, but it’s still dark enough to enjoy the experience.
+Maggie Mine is located right next to the train station, almost side by side.
+It costs $3 per adult and believe it’s well worth it.
+It’s the smallest and most well-preserved mine at Calico, which is why it’s the only mine open to visitors on a daily basis.
+It’s extremely easy to walk through, as the inside is now paved, and I was easily able to push my daughter’s stroller through.
+There are lights installed, but it’s still dark enough to enjoy the experience.
 At the very beginning, there is a large glass display with various rocks and minerals found throughout the mines.

-There are various exhibits throughout the mine, and they offer a pamphlet at the beginning that has information about each exhibit (although it’s a tad bit difficult reading it because of the dim lighting).
-These exhibits include information about a pair of brothers who used to live and work in the mine, areas where the miners would work, the dangers of the mine, and the hardships the miners faced down there.
-I was a little bit put off by the mannequins they use, because they can be rather alarming and maybe even scary to very young children (they certainly didn’t splurge for Madame Tussaud-quality mannequins).
+There are various exhibits throughout the mine, and they offer a pamphlet at the beginning that has information about each exhibit.
+These exhibits include information about a pair of brothers who used to live and work inside the mine, areas where the miners would work, the dangers of the mine, and the hardships the miners faced while down there.
+Beware of the mannequins they use – they’re a bit off putting!

-*Please be advised that gold panning, nighttime ghost tours, the Silver King Mine, and mule team off-roading all require reservations and aren’t offered daily as part of the normal ghost town experience.
-You can find the phone number and information on how to reserve these on the Calico Ghost Town website*
+Important: Gold panning, nighttime ghost tours, Silver King Mine, and mule team off-roading all require reservations and are NOT offered daily as part of the normal ghost town experience.
+You can find the phone number and information on how to reserve these on the Calico Ghost Town website.